Geokal495/Geokal495/README.md

 - 🌱 I’m currently learning the fundamentals of AI
 - 💞️ I’m looking to collaborate on backend development projects
 - 📫 How to reach me okalboz49@gmail.com
-- ⚡ Fun fact: I have used Gitea for long....and I'm young to GitHub.
+- ⚡ Fun fact: Tomorrow is the most experienced time I will be.

 <!---
 Geokal495/Geokal495 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.